Skip to content

 start

-We habe reached Null node represented by 0x0 in hexadecimal
+We have reached the Null node represented by 0x0 in hexadecimal

 Now we move to the right node, following the pre-order